Plumpton, East Sussex: Plumpton Plain

 One enclosure, still covered in scrub, lies to the west of the bridlepath running southwards from the South Downs Way.
 Four more, to the east of the bridlepath, are under pasture but can still be seen with the use of a site plan, as are the field paths and banks.
 On the wooded valley sides to the south east there are other house sites and field lynchets.

-There is a lot of evidence of the tools that the Bronza Age people used and it is relatively easy to find an axe head.
+There is a lot of evidence of the tools that the Bronze Age people used and it is relatively easy to find an axe head.
 The archeologist, David McOmish, when uncovering these settlements found a complete Neolithic flint axe, twenty-six centimetres long.

-Ditchling Cross
+Plumpton Cross

-To the south of Plumpton Plain is a 100-foot cross carved into the chalk, probably made by the monks of St Pancras Priory in Lewes.
+To the south of Plumpton Plain is a 100-foot cross carved into the chalk, probably made by the monks of St Pancras Priory in Lewes, following the battle there in 1264 (below).
 The cross is no longer white, but to the knowledgeable eye it is still visible due to its lighter-coloured grass.
 It can be seen from a distance of several miles when the sun is low and the depression is in shadow.